akshayrkapadia/INE-Labs/Penetration Testing Student/Black Box Testing 3/BlackBoxTesting3.md

 ```

 robert can run ls with sudo<br>
-LD_PRELOAD var is also set
+LD_PRELOAD var is also set which will run a shared lib before any other libs

 ![3.8](./imgs/3.8.png)